 “The next thing I remember is waking up.
 The thing I remember after that is thinking that for a guy who complains all the time about never getting any sleep, I sure wake up a lot.”

 Self-preservation is a reality that Pietro Brnwa knows all too well.
-Growing up in northern New Jersey, Pietro was abandoned by his negligent parents early in his youth.
-His donors of life gradually succumbed to the weight of responsibility and in turn decided to embrace their lost youth.
+Growing up in northern New Jersey, Pietro was abandoned by his negligent parents at an early age.
+His ova and sperm donors gradually succumbed to the weight of responsibility and in turn decided to embrace their lost youth.
 Pietro was subsequently taken in by his grandparents who were later murdered in what on the surface looked like a botched robbery, but with a keen eye observing the scene, it had all the markings of an assassination.
 Pietro was adopted by his Uncle Barry as a means to stay out of the foster care system and maintain some stability by holding up residence at his grandparent’s house.
 Not soon after all this personal trauma occurred, Batman and Charles Bronson became his role models and soon a plot for revenge became the motivation for his life.
-For fifteen months he suffered daily through the most intense eight hour training regiment in his efforts to become an expert in a variety of martial arts.
+For fifteen months he suffered daily through the most intense training regiment in his efforts to become an expert in a variety of martial arts.
 Now all Pietro wants in this world is to find out who killed his grandparents.
 In his search he will learn a great lesson and understand that the search for revenge comes at a great cost.
-Personally it will progressively lead to the manifestation of a career built on supplying another man’s hunger for power while taking advantage of a desperate need for justice.
+His aspirations will progressively lead to the manifestation of a career built on supplying another man’s hunger for power while taking advantage of a desperate need for justice.
 When these two forces collide the conclusion is inevitable and will force Pietro to rely on his natural instincts while insuring he exacts his revenge the only way he knows how.

 “Let me tell you about revenge.
 Particularly murderous revenge.
 It’s a bad idea.
 For one thing, it doesn’t last.
 The reason they tell you revenge is best served cold is not so you’ll spend longer on the fun part, which is the planning and the expectation.
 For another thing, even if you get away with it, murdering someone is bad for you.
 It murders something in yourself, and has all kinds of other consequences you can’t possibly foresee.”

 Peter Brown is not your typical medical intern.
 He is addicted to the same pills he prescribes on a daily basis, he keeps his ear to the streets of New York and has the physical abilities to separate someone’s head from his body in one fell swoop, (no women or children) when the situation calls for it.
 Essentially Dr. Brown is a human Swiss Army Knife with an awareness of his surroundings and a working knowledge of the impairments of the many different and ever-evolving pharmaceuticals he prescribes and indulges in himself.
-All Peter wants is to keep his eyes ahead, the past behind him, and to keep patients as well as him from meeting the reaper.
-As demanding as his job is he can’t help himself but consume a daily cocktail of prescription pills to ease the many pains that ail him in order to get him through the day.
-He has spent seven years learning the ins and outs of the human body during his drawn out pursuit of becoming a doctor.
+All Peter wants is to keep his eyes ahead, the past behind him, and to keep patients as well as himself from meeting the reaper.
+As demanding as his job is he can’t help but consume a daily cocktail of prescription pills to ease the many pains that ail him in order to get him through the day.
+He has spent seven years learning the ins and outs of the human body during his drawn out pursuit of becoming a doctor, it has taken its toll.
 Gradually, the environment is starting to eat at him an in response he is starting to hate it.
-There’s much more to the occupation than he initially thought.
-With the crazy hours, the endless suffering, the helplessness, the personal feeling of inadequacy, the corruption, the politics and the inadequacies of others, he is starting to see his future without the profession.
+There’s much more to the occupation than he initially thought, with the: crazy hours, the endless suffering, the helplessness, the personal feeling of inadequacy, the corruption, the politics and the inadequacies of others; he is starting to see his future without the profession.